05 May Celebrating Nurses

 snacks only starving visitors will try.

-What home is this that keeps you cold, calm, and carefully monitored by blips?
+What home is this that keeps you cold, calm, monitored by blips?

 You before the IV drip,

-You just yesterday, digging up your garden, planting hope in rows.
+You just yesterday, digging up your garden, planting hope in dirt.

 You when sickness was for someone else.